-If you’ve set a goal, and you’re doing all you know to steer toward it, it can be unnerving to find yourself heading instead towards something else.
+If you’ve set a goal, and you’re doing all you know to steer toward it, it can be unnerving to find yourself heading towards something else instead.

 Such an experience can be just as frightening as driving on the freeway in winter weather at high speeds, and hitting a patch of black ice.

 When we lived in Utah, I had that experience more than once.
 Gratefully, I had been taught that if your car begins to spin out of control, you’re supposed to momentarily turn the steering wheel into the direction of the swerve.

 In other words, if I want to drive straight, but the back of my car is skidding to the left, I should turn my steering wheel to the left, just long enough to regain traction, and then I’ll be in control again so I can straighten out.
 It’s not an intuitive thing to do when you’ve lost control of your car.
 The instinctive thing to do is to freeze and slam on your brakes.
 But doing so actually exacerbates the problem, and can accelerate the spin.
 Not only does braking make things worse, but so can putting on the gas.